PeteGozz/slim/INSTALL.md

 *Notes*:

 The above minimal instruction would be a reasonable first test only.
-You will need some functionality.
+You will need some login functionality.
+It does serve as a minimal test of the build requiremnts though.

 Configure Options
 -----------------
-Here is a _minimal tested_ configuration with cmake:
+Here is a _useful minimal tested_ configuration with cmake:
 This give you PAM for login / session authorisation.
 Nothing much else other than themes. ::

     $ cmake ../ -DUSE_PAM=yes

-This next incantation should get you a full build.
+This next incantation should get you a fatter build.
 With slimlock ConsoleKit and Desktop Bus support::

     $ cmake ../ -DUSE_PAM=yes -DBUILD_SLIMLOCK=yes  -DUSE_CONSOLEKIT=yes